 - Despite their sweet nature and appearance, they’re usually feistier than cockatiels and budgies.
 Females are more likely to experience cage aggression than males.

-- Like all parrots, lovebirds can become jealous and territorial.
+- Lovebirds can become jealous and territorial.